 Cieszyn - a city with county rights in southern Poland, in the Silesian Province.
 It lies on the right bank of the Olza River (on the left bank lies the Czech Těšín).
 It is situated 370 km southwest of Warsaw and 73 southwest of Katowice.

 Jews began to settle in Cieszyn in the first half of the 16th century.
 It might have been connected with the fact that the town was incorporated to the Habsburg Empire.
-The first historical reference dates back to1531, the year in which a Jew called Jakub bought a house in Cieszyn (he sold the house and left the town the same year) .
+The first historical reference dates back to 1531, the year in which a Jew called Jakub bought a house in Cieszyn (he sold the house and left the town the same year) .

 The competition between Jewish and Christian merchants increased in Silesia at the beginning of the 16th century.
-The fact the Jews grew rich caused dissatisfaction and tensions among the village people who filed numerous complaints against the Silesian Jews to the imperial authorities in Vienna.
+The fact that the Jews grew rich caused dissatisfaction and tensions among the village people who filed numerous complaints against the Silesian Jews to the imperial authorities in Vienna.

 Cieszyn Duke Wacław Adam (reigned 1579-1617) did not abide by all the imperial edicts and often used the services of Jewish musicians and had a court glazier of Jewish origin called Markus.
 The duke awarded Markus for his faithful service by issuing, in 1575, a privilege that permitted him to buy a house in the town.
-Markus, however, went in debt and the town council sold his house in 1578.
+Markus, however, ran up debt and the town council sold his house in 1578.